Blond psyllium: benefits, dosage, contraindications

 Chronic inflammatory bowel diseases ✪✪✪✪✪

-In cases of ulcerative colitis, psyllium has proven to be as effective as mesalamine (an anti-inflammatory drug used in certain inflammatory diseases of the colon and intestines) because it increases butyric acid levels.
-Psyllium seeds can also be used as an adjunct treatment for the painful component of spastic colitis.
+In the case of ulcerative colitis, psyllium has been shown to be as effective as mesalamine (an anti-inflammatory drug used in certain inflammatory diseases of the colon and intestine) because it increases butyric acid levels.
+Psyllium seeds can also be used as an adjuvant treatment for the painful component of spasmodic colitis.

 Posologie